hyperledger/iroha-2-docs/src/guide/security/generating-cryptographic-keys.md

 ```

 You can specify a number of different parameters to tailor the generated key pair to your specific needs.
-The following parameters are available for customization:
+The following parameters are available:

   - `--algorithm` (`-a`): Specifies the algorithm used for the key pair generation and encryption.
 If no algorithm is specified, `ed25519` is used by default.
     Can be one of the following: